FranciscoMoretti/site/content/blog/using-tailwindcss-line-clamp-for-consistent-descriptions-on-blog-post-cards.md

 slug: using-tailwindcss-line-clamp-for-consistent-descriptions-on-blog-post-cards

 title: Using TailwindCSS Line Clamp for Consistent Descriptions on Blog Post Cards
-description: Learn how to use the TailwindCSS Line Clamp plugin to create consistent descriptions for blog post cards.
-This plugin provides utilities for visually truncating text after a fixed number of lines, making it easy to keep your card descriptions looking great.
-In this post, we'll walk you through the installation and usage of the plugin, and show you how to use it in a component.
-Upgrade to Tailwind 3.3 to get the utility without a plugin.
+description: Learn how to use TailwindCSS Line Clamp plugin to create consistent descriptions for blog post cards.
+Upgrade to Tailwind 3.3 for this useful utility.
 date: 2023-05-09
 image:
 ---